JoeyG80/flask-server/README.md

 # Playground App for learning Flask
 ## May or may not be running on http://127.0.0.1:5000/
 # 1) Install dependencies to virtual enviornment
+python3 -m venv venv
+. venv/bin/activate
+## Potentially use this
 virtualenv .env && source .env/bin/activate && pip install -r requirements.txt

 # 2) Run Flask App.
 Must be reran if new routes are added.